mola/coding_guidelines/cxx/tool_guide.md

 - `/w14826` warns if conversion from one type to another is sign-extended.
 This may cause unexpected runtime behavior.
 - `/w14928` warns on illegal copy-initialization.

+#### Treat Warnings As Errors

+To enforce the compiler flags it is advised to treat the warnings given by the compilers as errors.
+Use `-Werror` with Clang/GCC and `/Wx` with MSVC which will turn all warnings into errors.